Decidability of theories of modules over tubular algebras: Abstract

 \section{Abstract}

-We show that the common theory of all modules over a canonical algebra of tubular type (over a recursively given algebraically closed field) is decidable.
+We show that the common theory of all modules over a tubular algebra (over a recursive algebraically closed field) is decidable.
 This result supports a long standing conjecture of Mike Prest which says that a finite-dimensional algebra (over a recursively given field) is tame if and only its common theory of modules is decidable \cite{PreBk}.
+Moreover, as a corollary, we are able to confirm this conjecture for the class of concealed canonical algebras over algebraically closed fields.
 These are the first examples of non-domestic algebras which have been shown to have decidable theory of modules.
+We also correct results in \cite{modirrslope}, in particular, corollary 8.8 of that paper.